IP Readiness Assessment

 Readiness Brief (6–10 pages)

-• Executive summary with top risks and what is safe to represent today
+- Executive summary with top risks and what is safe to represent today

-• Asserted IP claims (from deck, data room, or internal statements)
+- Asserted IP claims (from deck, data room, or internal statements)

-• Claim-by-claim evidence sufficiency: supported / partially supported / unsupported
+- Claim-by-claim evidence sufficiency: supported / partially supported / unsupported

-• Ownership and control signals (presence and obvious gaps only)
+- Ownership and control signals (presence and obvious gaps only)

-• High-level obligation signals and escalation points (no interpretation)
+- High-level obligation signals and escalation points

-• Diligence stress test: likely questions and what can / cannot be answered today
+- Diligence stress test: likely questions and what can / cannot be answered today

-• Prioritized fix list: fix before diligence / fix if time allows / monitor
+- Prioritized fix list: fix before diligence / fix if time allows / monitor

-• Scope and limits section (explicit)
+- Explicit scope and limits section

 What success looks like